Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

 Unfortunately, this is where the breezy transferability from the nonequivariant setting to the equivariant one ends.
-The core issue in this setting is the lack of a \textit{currying} manoeuvre for $G$--tensor products.
-In slightly more detail, recall from \cref{eqn:curryingTensorIdeal} that we were able to simplify dramatically the sufficient condition for symmetric monoidality of localisations because we were able to \textit{curry} and separate the problem into each tensor component.
-This led to a rather easy check to multiplicatively enhance the motivic localisation $\Z$ from \cref{eqn:KTheoryViaNoncommMotives}.
-When considering $G$--tensor products, we have no such luxury since tensoring an object $G$--times and remembering the permutation $G$--equivariant structure inextricably links the tensor components, precluding any ability to separate and deal with each tensor component in an inductive fashion.
-This forces us to deal with tensor powers of localisation equivalences head--on, leading naturally to the phenomenon of \textit{K--theoretic cubical descent}, as we shall presently explain.
+The core issue in this setting is the lack of a \textit{currying} manoeuvre for $G$--tensor products: nonequivariantly, we were able to simplify the sufficient condition for symmetric monoidality of localisations by \textit{currying} and separating the problem into each tensor component.
+This led to a rather easy check to enhance the motivic localisation $\Z$ multiplicatively.
+With $G$--tensor products, we have no such luxury since tensoring an object $G$--times and remembering the permutation $G$--equivariant structure inextricably links the tensor components.
+This forces us to deal with tensor powers of localisation equivalences head--on, leading naturally to the phenomenon of \textit{K--theoretic cubical descent}, as we now explain.